melohub-xbit/MLFiesta-FatalErrors/README.md

 - Environment variables set up

 ### Installation (to run locally or use the deployed frontend link to use our application)
+#### Please make sure to run the backend locally before running the frontend, and enter the API keys in the .env file
 1. Clone the repository:
 ```bash
 git clone https://github.com/melohub-xbit/MLFiesta-FatalErrors